 This section describes how to run the ASCII2NC tool.
 The ASCII2NC tool is used to reformat ASCII point observations into the NetCDF format expected by the Point-Stat tool.
 For those users wishing to verify against point observations that are not available in PrepBUFR format, the ASCII2NC tool provides a way of incorporating those observations into MET.
 If the ASCII2NC tool is used to perform a reformatting step, no configuration file is needed.
 However, for more complex processing, such as summarizing time series observations, a configuration file may be specified.
-For details on the configuration file options, see Section 5 and example configuration files distributed with the MET code.
+For details on the configuration file options, see Section

 7.2.
-ASCII2NC tool 139
+ASCII2NC tool 141